kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ---
 In v0, when you want to display an error message in a component, or when you want to display a label, you need to implement it in another component such as Alert or Label.

-In v1, user can assign values to the `error` and the `label` property in a component.
+In v1, you can assign values to the `error` and the `label` property in a component.
-Let's take a look at the Text component property `error` for example:
+Let's take a look at the Text component `error` property for example:

 In the beginning, I have introduced a code to use KUC to create the search box, but there is no response when you click the button.

-After adding additional handler, when the button is clicked, the text input character is checked and the error message is displayed only when a character with full width is added.
+After adding additional handler, when the button is clicked, the text input character is checked and the error message is displayed only when a character with non-full-width is added.

 Here is a code.